 A long cooking time provides ample opportunity for the wholesome nutrients present in the beef soup bones to leach out and into the water.
 The resulting beef stock is rich in nutrients – particularly minerals like calcium.
 It is also a rich source of gelatin and glucosamine chondroitin.
 You can read more about the benefits of bone broth.

-- Roast the bones at 400 ° F for about an hour until the bones are well-browned and fragrant.
-Roasting the bones ensures a good flavor in the resulting beef stock.
-Failure to do so may lend a sour or off-taste to the end product.
+- Roast the bones at 400 F for about an hour until the bones are well-browned and fragrant.
+Drain off any fat.